SUNY Canton announced the appointment of Joseph C. Hoffman as acting president effective June 1.

 Dr. Hoffman comes to SUNY Canton with an extensive history as a powerful and productive campus leader at SUNY Maritime College since 1997, SUNY Chancellor Nancy L. Zimpher said in the release.
 The students, faculty, and staff at SUNY Canton are certain to benefit from Dr. Hoffmans experience and leadership as acting president.

-Replacing Carli C. Schiffner, who has served as interim president since September 2012, Mr. Hoffman, who was not immediately available for comment, said in the release that he was honored to be chosen to fill the role as president of the college.
+Replacing Carli C. Schiffner, who has served as interim president since September, Mr. Hoffman said in the release that he was honored to be chosen to fill the role.

 The College has a strong reputation in many areas, and I look forward to leading the campus, Mr. Hoffman said.